Oyvindkg/swiftydb/README.md

 }
 ```

 > Using the `dynamic` keyword is not necessary, but it helps to make sure the datatype is valid.
 Only values representable in Objective-C can be stored in this version because objects' properties are dynamically assigned upon retrieval.
-This unfortunate dependency will be removed when I find a better way of dynamically assigning properties.

 ##### Primary keys
 It is recommended you can implement the `primaryKeys()` method in the `Storable` protocol.